Grant All Privileges MariaDB

 MariaDB Grant All Privileges To User Example

-Here, we are going to demonstrate an example of how to grant all privileges to a user.
+Here, we will demonstrate an example of how to grant all privileges to a user.

 For this, we will create a new user, verify whether it has been created successfully, and then we will grant it all the privileges on a database.